biocore/cmi-workshops/docs/qiita-create-study.rst

 Creating a test study
 ---------------------

-Studies are the main source of data for Qiita.
-Studies can contain only one set of samples but can contain multiple sets of raw data, each of which can have a different preparation -- for example, 16S, shotgun metagenomics, and metabolomics.
+Studies are the source of data for Qiita.
+Studies can contain only one set of samples but can contain multiple sets of raw data, each of which can have a different preparation -- for example, 16S, shotgun metagenomics, and metabolomics, or even multiple preparations of the same type (e.g., a plate rerun, biological and technical replicates, etc).

 In this tutorial, our study contains 12 samples, each with two types of data:
 16S and shotgun metagenomics.
 To represent this project in Qiita, you will need